 Reducing the amount of saturated fat in your diet can play a big role in reducing your risk.
 Dietary cholesterol appears to have a minor effect on your serum cholesterol levels.
 So look for ways to reduce your intake of saturated fat by consuming less red meat and whole-fat dairy products, for example.

-Being physically active for at least 30 minutes a day can help reduce your LDL cholesterol and boost your HDL cholesterol.
+Being for at least 30 minutes a day can help reduce your LDL cholesterol and boost your HDL cholesterol.
 Together with a healthy diet, regular exercise can help you lose weight.
 If you are overweight or obese, you may see significant improvements in your serum cholesterol if you achieve and maintain a healthy weight.